girlscript-blr/BuildWithGSBlr-Raahat/contributing.md

 ## Follow the steps below to get started right away!

 - **Fork this repo**: You'll see a Fork button on the top right against the name of this repository.
-This creates an identical copy of this repository and adds it to your repositories.
+This creates a copy of this repository in your repositories collection.

 ![Fork Example](assets/images/fork.png)